-Private hospitals are available to all Australians who wish to pay to use their services.
+Private Hospitals are available to all Australians who wish to pay to use their services.

 Everyone's situation is unique, and how much a person pays depends on:

-- if they have private health insurance - if their insurance covers the treatment some policies do not provide much cover - the arrangement the doctor has with the patient's insurer to provide the service, such as a no-gap arrangement or known-gap arrangement (see page 7 for more details) - the specific contractual arrangements (if any) between the hospital and the health fund.
+- if they have private health insurance; - if their insurance covers the treatment some basic policies do not provide much cover; - the arrangement the doctor has with the patient's insurer to provide the service, such as a no gap arrangement or known-gap arrangement (see page 7 for more details); and - the specific arrangements between the hospital and the health fund.

-When a person has hospital treatment as a private patient, Medicare will pay 75 per cent of the MBS fee for the service provided.
-If they have private health insurance, the insurer must pay at least 25 per cent of the MBS fee, unless they agree to pay more.
+When a person has hospital treatment as a private patient, Medicare will pay 75% of the MBS fee for the service provided.
+If they have private health insurance, the insurer must pay at least 25% of the MBS fee, unless they agree to pay more.